gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

     output_layer = BilinearUpSampling2D((2,2))(input_layer)
     return output_layer
 ```

+**FCN is comprised of an encoder and decoder blocks**;

 ## Encoder Block

+**The Encoder** Takes an input image, aggregates features at multiple levels then generates a high-dimensional feature vector.

+Why do we name it "encoder".
+Encoding, in general, means compressing with or without loss of information.
+Which case have we got here?
+Do we lose information?
+Which information do we lose?
+Which information does the decoder recover
+Which information is lost?

-FCN is comprised of an encoder and decoder.
-The encoder portion is a convolution network that reduces to a deeper 1x1 convolution layer, in contrast to a flat fully connected layer that would be used for basic classification of images.
-This difference has the effect of preserving spacial information from the image.
-Each encoder block is consisting of one separable convolution layer that is having batch normalization and ReLU activation function.
+In this project; Each encoder block is consisting of one separable convolution layer that is having batch normalization and ReLU activation function.

 ```python
 def encoder_block(input_layer, filters, strides):